boundary-layer-meteo/boundary-layer-meteo.github.io/_sources/lectures/14_sbl.md

 width: 600px
 name: low_level_jet
 ---
 Time evolution of zonal and meridional wind in a decoupled residual layer.
-Left plot shows time series, right plot shows wind direction change, where later hours have a darker shade of blue.
+Figure a) shows time series, b) shows a scatter plot of the two wind component.
+Each dot corresponds to an hour with later hours having a darker shade of blue.
 ```

 ## Surface-layer similarity under the influence of stability.